ADHD Burnout in Mothers: Signs, Causes and Recovery

 If you are here because something in those words landed, this post is for you.

-What ADHD Burnout Actually Looks Like in the Postpartum Period
+What ADHD Burnout Actually Looks Like in the Postnatal Period

-The signs of ADHD burnout in new motherhood rarely match what people imagine.
-It does not often look like lying in bed unable to move, although it can.
-More often, it looks like a woman who appears to be managing, until suddenly she is not.
+The symptoms that appear in motherhood rarely match what people imagine.
+It does not often look like lying in bed, unable to move, although it can.
+More often, it looks like someone who appears to be managing, until suddenly she is not.

 Emotional overwhelm and sensory overload